 Breakfast is served as we leave Kyle and retrace our route as far as Dingwall, with enchanting views of Plockton.
 Disembark in Garve to visit Glen Ord Distillery, one of Scotland’s oldest distilleries, founded in 1838.
 Glen Ord continues to malt its own barley and practice centuries-old long fermentation and slow distillation methods.
 Enjoy a tour of the distillery and a private tasting and nosing session.
 After lunch on board, we visit the baronial castle known as the ‘Pearl of the North’, Ballindalloch Castle.
 Surrounded by hills, and with the Spey and Avon rivers running through its grounds, Ballindalloch is the family home of the Macpherson-Grants, and houses a fine collection of 17th-century Spanish paintings, a sumptuous dining room, vaulted hallway and impressive library.
 We re-join the train in Boat of Garten in the early evening and, as it makes its way to Dundee, prepare for a formal dinner to mark our last night on board.
 After our celebratory feast, we may feel inspired by our musicians to partake of some lively Scottish country dancing on the station platform.

-After breakfast we arrive in Edinburgh and say farewell to the Royal Scotsman before boarding an express train to London Kings Cross Station, arriving mid-afternoon after lunch on board.
+After breakfast we arrive in Edinburgh and say farewell to the Belmond Royal Scotsman before boarding an express train to London Kings Cross Station.
 In London, we transfer to the ultra-luxurious Silver Wind, berthed majestically at instantly recognisable Tower Bridge.
 We settle into our suites, have dinner aboard, and then spend the night in this unforgettable setting.

 The Silver Wind weighs anchor at 6.30am, bound for the Channel Isles.
 A day at sea allows us to become acquainted with the facilities aboard our ship, spend time reading, visiting the library, attending a lecture, or just relaxing.
 All meals are served on board.